Rochester Sketchbook

 I recall how excited the grown-ups were over the deed and how one of them said, and there was bitter anger in his voice, "This is the work of that anarchist Emma Goldman.
 The fellow who killed McKinley is her disciple."

-Later on I heard and read much of "Red Emma," the "most dangerous woman in America," for thirty years a veritable symbol of anarchy, who was deported to Russia in 1919 becouse of her subversive activities in the first World War.
+Later on I heard and read much of "Red Emma," the "mostdangerous woman in America," for thirty years a veritable symbol ofanarchy, who was deported to Russia in 1919 because of her subversive activities in the first World War.

 Addressing Rochester's leading forum, the City Club, she told that generally conservative audience that: "I am no more respectable than I ever was.
 It is you who have become a little more liberal."
 And she declared that "your city and the action of the State of Illinois in the Haymarket cases made an anarchist out of me."